zemskekure/kebule/signal-lite/README.md

 **"One breathing button to send quick field intelligence."**

-Signal Lite is designed as a single-purpose walkie-talkie: open → tap orb → type → send → done.
+Drobky is designed as a single-purpose walkie-talkie: open → tap orb → type → send → done.

 ## Features